 Shrink, pot, shrink in size Shrink, pot, shrink in size

+"My uncle will be back soon from his hunting," he said.
 "He will be very hungry.
 I should prepare a meal for him."

 Hodadenon went over to his uncle's couch, pulled off the skins and opened the compartment.
 Taking out the box of birch bark, he opened it and found the tiny pot.
 Within it was half of a small dry nut.

 Grow, pot, grow in size Grow, pot, grow in size